garrandall/popular-music-data/tracks/slide-calvin-harris-frank-ocean-migos.md

 Do you slide on all your nights like this?
 Do you try on all your nights like this?
-I might put some spotlight on the slide, ooh, yeah Whatever comes, comes through clear
+I might put some spotlight on the slide, oh, yeah Whatever comes, comes through clear
 Do you slide on all your nights like this?
 Do you try on all your nights like this?